 - Healthcare: Slidell Memorial Hospital, Ochsner Medical Center’s north shore campus and Southern Surgical Hospital all offer full services here, with other local medical facilities, urgent care centers and clinics also available.
 The dozens of full-service hospitals, medical office complexes and clinics in nearby Jefferson and Orleans Parishes and western St. Tammany also service Slidell residents.

 - Churches: There are more than 70 churches of every denomination throughout the city of Slidell.

 Slidell is a great place to live and raise a family.
+Residents born and raised in one part of town express extreme allegiance to that geographic spot.
 Whether you’re looking to buy a new home or sell your current one, there’s a lot to love about this area so please reach out to a Slidell realtor like me so we can show you around Slidell.